cresset-template/cresset/README.md

 This repository is a highly modular template to build any version of PyTorch from source on any version of CUDA.
-It provides an easy-to-use Dockerfile which can be integrated into any Ubuntu-based image or project.
+It provides an easy-to-use Dockerfile which can be integrated into any Linux-based image or project.

 For researchers unfamiliar with Docker, the generated wheel files can be extracted to install PyTorch on their local environments.

+Windows users may also use this project via WSL.
+See instructions below.

 A `Makefile` is provided both as an interface for easy use and as a tutorial for building custom images.

 ## Quick Start
+__*Users are free to customize the `train` stage of the `Dockerfile` as they please.
+However, do not change the `build` stages unless absolutely necessary.*__

+This project is a template, and users are expected to customize it to fit their needs.

-This template assumes that the code is being run on a Linux host with the necessary NVIDIA Drivers and a recent version of Docker pre-installed.
+This project assumes that the code is being run on a Linux host with the necessary NVIDIA Drivers and a recent version of Docker pre-installed.
 If this is not the case, install these first.

 To build a training image, first edit the Dockerfile `train` stage to include desired packages from `apt`/`conda`/`pip`.

-Users are free to customize the `train` stage of the `Dockerfile` to their needs.
-However, do not change the `build` stages unless absolutely necessary.

 Then, visit https://developer.nvidia.com/cuda-gpus to find the Compute Capability (CC) of the target GPU device.